Libby and Nick with Molly Barker

 Aged six, when in care homes in Germany, she taught her older, very smart sister who is dyslexic to read, using phonics.
 Her childhood stammer may have given her the idea for pronouncing phonics correctly!
 Every cloud etc...

-Combating illiteracy through paired reading teaching has been her life-long passion ever since.
+Combating illiteracy through paired reading-teaching has been her life-long passion ever since.

-Russ sits on the National Criminal Justice Arts Alliance committee
+Russ sits on the National Criminal Justice Arts Alliance committee.

 Marcus Tate is a photography graduate who works in the industry.